M:PA, HI, GC

 In addition to voting at elections, signing petitions, joining focus groups, lobbying representatives, and availing ourselves of other conventional instruments for political participation, how do and can we express ourselves as active local and global citizens?
 Beyond the structures of institutional politics and the constraints of socio-economic choice, how do and can we exercise our creativity in response to political stasis and flux?
 Taking human expression as the starting point of political inquiry, this course tests the thesis that performance—of individual and collective identity, motivation, responsibility, will, and agency—is a powerful source for political awakening and understanding, towards a robust realisation of citizenship.
 The internal reflexivity and external responsiveness required for the preparation and delivery of any performance, for instance, may be analogous to the political, social, and ethical attitude we adopt towards ourselves when we take a stance and communicate it to our fellow citizens, our government, and the wider world; the aesthetic dimension of performance may also elicit and explain those emotions that move audiences from the stage and the rostrum alike.
-By analysing the political potential inherent in the performing arts in general and experimenting with the theatrical form in particular (in collaboration with Dutch National Theatre in The Hague, ArtEZ in Arnhem, and independent theater groups), we will be in a position to draw well-informed conclusions after having experienced and reflected on the various theoretical and practical elements of this course.
+By analysing the political potential inherent in the performing arts in general and experimenting with the theatrical form in particular (in collaboration with the Dutch National Theatre here in The Hague), we will be in a position to draw well-informed conclusions after having experienced and reflected on the various theoretical and practical elements of this course.
 As with any exploration of citizenship worth the name, active participation will be key!

 By the end of our exploration, we should expect to achieve:

 a clear understanding of the political, social, ethical, and aesthetic dimensions of the performing arts in general and the theatre in particular;